History of antisemitism in the United States: Lynching of Leo Frank

-In 1913, a Jewish-American in Atlanta named Leo Frank was convicted for the rape and murder of Mary Phagan, a 13-year-old Christian girl who he employed.
-In the middle of the night on April 27, 1913, a 13-year-old girl named Mary Phagan was found dead by a night watchman in the basement of a pencil factory in Atlanta, Georgia.
+In 1913, a Jewish American in Atlanta named Leo Frank was convicted for the rape and murder of Mary Phagan, a 13-year-old Christian girl who he employed.
+In the middle of the night on April 27, 1913, Mary Phagan was found dead by a night watchman in the basement of a pencil factory in Atlanta, Georgia.
 Leo Frank, the superintendent of the factory, was the last person to acknowledge seeing her alive earlier that day after paying her weekly wages.
 Detectives took Frank to the scene of the crime and the morgue to view the body.
 After further questioning, they concluded that he was most likely not the murderer.
 In the days following, rumors began to spread amongst the public that the girl had been sexually assaulted prior to her death.
 This sparked outrage amongst the public which called for immediate action and justice for her murder.
 On April 29, following Phagan's funeral, public outrage reached its pinnacle.
 Under immense pressure to identify a suspect, detectives arrested Leo Frank on the same day.
 Being a Jewish factory owner, previously from the north, Frank was an easy target for the antisemitic population who already distrusted northern merchants who had come to the south to work following the American Civil War.
 During the trial, the primary witness was Jim Conley, a black janitor who worked at the factory.
 Initially a suspect, Conley became the state's main witness in the trial against Frank.